 The Floating Naval Museum Battleship "Georgios Averof" in Athens: The Averof Warship is probably the most impressive surviving naval vessel of the Hellenic Navy.
 It is a floating museum and one of the most unique ones in Greece's capital.

 It was constructed at the Orlando Shipyards, in Livorno Italy, and was partly paid with the will of Georgios Averof, a major Greek benefactor.
 The rest of the amount was covered with a loan that Greece receives from foreign countries.

 The Averof warship was launched in 1911 and remained active for more than 40 years.
-It took part in four different wars, the two Balkan Wars, and the two World Wars, and was the leadership of the Hellenic Navy, providing many victories against the enemies.
+It is connected with major moments of Greek history, since it took part in four different wars - the two Balkan Wars, and the two World Wars - and was the leadership of the Hellenic Navy, winning many battles against the enemies.

 In 1952, the Averof warship was withdrawn and moored in the dockyards of Poros.
 Some decades later, in 1984, it was decided that the ship would turn into a museum and works of restoration started.

-Today, the Averof warship is moored in Trocadero Marina, Paleo Faliro, a few minutes from the center of Athens.
-It functions as a museum that honors all Greeks who died in sea fights in order to defend their country.
+Today, the Averof warship is moored near Flisvos Marina in Paleo Faliro, a few minutes from the center of Athens.
+It serves as a museum that honors all Greeks who died in sea fights in order to defend their country.